homearanya/active-escapes/src/pages/tours/clarens-san-traverse.md

       caption: Striking Red Hot Pokas at the entrance of our second nights accommodation.
     - src: ../../img/gallery/clarens_rockart guide.JPG
       caption: Creative interpretation on the local rock art sites.
 This guide will take you on a whole new trip.
-      caption: Striking Red Hot Pokas at the entrance of our second nights accommodation.
     - src: ../../img/gallery/clarens_rockart guide.JPG
       caption: Creative interpretation on the local rock art sites.
 This guide will take you on a whole new trip.
-      caption: Striking Red Hot Pokas at the entrance of our second nights accommodation.
     - src: ../../img/gallery/clarens_rockart guide.JPG
       caption: Creative interpretation on the local rock art sites.
 This guide will take you on a whole new trip.
-      caption: Striking Red Hot Pokas at the entrance of our second nights accommodation.
     - src: ../../img/gallery/clarens_rockart guide.JPG
       caption: Creative interpretation on the local rock art sites.
 This guide will take you on a whole new trip.
     - src: ../../img/gallery/clarens_rivercross.JPG